 TRUE

 If you go through a divorce, your pension will be viewed just like any other asset and will be considered as part of the proceedings.
-As this is a complex situation, most people will seek legal advice and the outcomes for each party can vary enormously.
+As this is a complex situation, most people will seek legal advice and the outcomes for each party can vary greatly.

 Your legal representative will help you agree the best way to divide the assets fairly.
 If you’re a PPF member, this may result in the Court instructing that your pension is split with your ex-partner.
 This is known as a Compensation Sharing Order.